19hours/sg-statutes/Acts/Infectious Diseases Act.md

 Section 21A(1), (2) and (3)

-Diseases in Respect of Which Acts Referred to in Section 21A Are Prohibited
+Diseases in Respect of Which Acts Referred to in Section 21a Are Prohibited

 1. Severe Acute Respiratory Syndrome (SARS).

 [S 176/2009 wef 28/04/2009]

-2. Swine Influenza.

-[S 176/2009 wef 28/04/2009]
+2\.Deleted by S 618/2010, wef 01/11/2010.

 SIXTH SCHEDULE